oum918/capital-one-training-1/2_kapacitor/2_intro_kapacitor/README.md

 * Alert on data with Kapacitor

 ## By the end of this section students will be able to...
-* Describe what Kapacitor is and when to use it.
+* Describe what Kapacitor is and when to use it
+* Install and Configure Kapacitor
+* Explain the Kapacitor computational model
+* Understand the TICKscript Syntax
 * Process data with Kapacitor.
 * Alert on data with Kapacitor.